 Writing Tips for Cancellation Letters

-The goal of writing a cancellation letter is to make a clear and succinct request, with no room for misinterpretation.
+The goal of writing a cancellation letter is to make a clear and succinct request for termination the business relationship between you and the company, with no room for misinterpretation.

 Content and Tone